michaelsammueller/secure-software-development/README.md

 2) the vital interests of crew health as a key ISS vulnerability (IISTF, 2007);
 3) the continuation of ISS operations, as outlined in the legal framework of the ISS (IISTF, 2007)

 It is assumed that astronaut consent to data processing is sought before any mission commences by that respective national space travel authority (e.g. the UK Space Agency, the Japan Aerospace Exploration Agency etc.).

-> ### <a name="11a">Data Security Statement</a>
+### Data Security Statement

-> We have prioritised the security and privacy of users' personal data.
-This application is developed with stringent measures in place to protect personal information against the vulnerabilities outlined by the OWASP Top 10 common security risks framework (see <a name=8>"Security Features Checklist"</a> for detailed protective measures).
+We have prioritised the security and privacy of users' personal data.
+This application is developed with stringent measures in place to protect personal information against the vulnerabilities outlined by the OWASP Top 10 common security risks framework (see "Security Features Checklist" for detailed protective measures).

-> ### <a name="11b">Data Privacy Policy</a>
+### Data Privacy Policy

-> Personal data is collected for the intended purpose only (astronaut health monitoring for the duration of a single ISS mission) and will not be shared with 3rd parties outside of NASA/ ISS operations.
+Personal data is collected for the intended purpose only (astronaut health monitoring for the duration of a single ISS mission) and will not be shared with 3rd parties outside of NASA/ ISS operations.
 No third parties will have database access without having access to the onboard terminal, which is in space on the ISS.
 Remote access to the program is not possible as it is neither web-based nor exposes external APIs.
 Third party access to personal data is therefore only for athorised mission/ crew members who have superadmin system access.

-> ### <a name="11c">Data Deletion Policy</a>
+### Data Deletion Policy

-> The intended system implementation is that user profiles and user data will be available for the duration of a single ISS mission only.
+The intended system implementation is that user profiles and user data will be available for the duration of a single ISS mission only.
 All personal data and user profiles are to be deleted from the database immediately following a mission.

 ## References